-Get the police report after a car accident when it’s not your fault
+Get the police report after a car accident in Michigan when it’s not your fault

-Filing an application for No-Fault benefits after a car accident when it’s not your fault
+Filing an application for No-Fault benefits after a car accident in Michigan when it’s not your fault

 To recover your auto No-Fault benefits – which cover insurance benefits like medical bills and lost wages – you will need to file an application for No-Fault benefits within one (1) year of the car accident with your auto insurance company, your spouse’s or with that of a relative who lives in your home.
 If No-Fault coverage is not available through any of those sources, then you will file your application with the Michigan Assigned Claims Plan.

 Referred to as your “written notice of injury,” your application for No-Fault benefits must be filed “within 1 year after the accident.”
 (MCL 500.3145(1) and (4))

 Filing the application for benefits form is extremely important – and essential for protecting your No-Fault rights.

 Never give statements to an insurance adjuster or sign a release without consulting with a lawyer

 Unless and until you have talked with an experienced Michigan car accident attorney who is looking out for you and your interests, never give a recorded statement or sign any settlements, releases or waivers that are presented to you by either your own auto or motorcycle insurance company or the at-fault driver’s auto insurer or any other insurance company or person.

 This is especially important after a car accident in Michigan when it’s not your fault.